hady-potter/Problem-Solving/README.md

 # Problem-Solving
-codeforces, hackerrank, and letcode problems & solutions
+codeforces, hackerrank and letcode problems & solutions

 ## Some Notes
   1. note 1